Compulsory Attendance Laws and Homeschooling

 - A private tutor program

-Florida statutes provide three options for families who wish to educate their children at home.
+Florida statutes provide multiple options for families who wish to homeschool.
 Each will meet the state’s compulsory attendance laws.
 Families may:

-1. Enroll in a non campus-based private school, sometimes known as an Umbrella or Cover school, and follow the procedures set by the school;
+1. Enroll in a non campus-based private school, typically referred to as an Umbrella or Cover school, and follow the procedures set by the school;

 2. Establish a home education program as defined in the statutes by sending a Notice of Intent to the local school superintendent, maintaining a log of activities and portfolio of work, and filing an annual evaluation using one of five evaluation choices.

-While any of the above choices will provide compliance with Florida’s compulsory attendance laws, each has different implications for you..
-While some of these differences go to issues of recordkeeping and methods, the heart of the distinction is whether you want to be accountable to the state or to a private entity.
+While any of the above choices will provide compliance with Florida’s compulsory attendance laws, each has different implications for you.
+Some of these differences go to issues of recordkeeping and methods, but the heart of the distinction is whether you want to be accountable to the state or to a private entity.

-Most families choose either an Umbrella school or to register with the school district.
+Most homeschooling families choose either an Umbrella school or to register with the school district.
 Regardless which method you choose, you can educate your children at home, using the materials and methods you select.
 The key difference between enrolling in a private school and registering as a home educator is this:

 - Umbrella school students are overseen by administrators you select.
 Identifying data about the student and samples of the student’s work are never shared with anyone outside of the private school (other than at your request).

 - Home education students are overseen by government employees at the school district.
 Parents must file annual evaluations with the district and can be required to show their record-keeping and samples of the student’s work upon demand by the Superintendent.